Member News: July + August 2017

 Hear Our Voice

 MAY 20 – JULY 16, 2017

-Hear Our Voice features a selection of posters from The Amplifier Foundation, a “visual media experiment dedicated to amplifying the voices of grassroots movements through art and community engagement.”
+Hear Our Voice features a selection of posters from The Amplifier, a “visual media experiment dedicated to amplifying the voices of grassroots movements through art and community engagement.”
 This exhibition explores the potential of visual art to empower people, artists and communities and promote dialogue.
 Hear Our Voice includes individual works by over 40 woman-identified artists, as well as selections from Jessica Sabogal’s Better Than Perfect and Shepard Fairey’s We the People series.

 A wall in our gallery is dedicated to the Spotlight Series, which focuses on bringing fresh perspectives to works from the Museum’s Permanent Collection.